adam-weiler/lighthouse-labs-21-day-coding-challenge/README.md

 <details>
   <summary>Hint</summary>

   Okay, the hint here is that we have given you the method you need to make Larry quack.
 You just need to make a loop.
 This loop needs to run ten times, calling the **LARRY.quack()** method we've given you.
-Here is the material on loops again on **Digital Ocean**.
+Here is the material on loops again on [Digital Ocean](https://www.digitalocean.com/community/tutorials/how-to-construct-for-loops-in-javascript).
 </details>